 a) For debt financing:

-Eligible financial intermediaries for debt financing may include National Promotional Banks or Institutions and any type of public or private financial intermediary, including those operating in social infrastructure, social enterprise finance and social economy space (such as ethical or alternative banks, cooperative banks) which, in full compliance with applicable national and EU-legislation, are able to provide financing in the eligible areas covered by the social investment and skills window and are able to comply with the relevant requirements of the Financial Regulation.
+Any type of financial intermediary, including National Promotional Banks and Institutions, other publicly-owned intermediaries and those operating in social infrastructure, social enterprise finance and social economy space (such as ethical or alternative banks, cooperative banks), which are able to provide financing in the eligible areas covered by the Social Investment and Skills window in full compliance with applicable national and EU-legislation and with the relevant requirements of the Financial Regulation, may apply.

-The entities above may also be providing, directly or indirectly, technical assistance and capacity-building support to final recipients including under the InvestEU Advisory Hub or may benefit from it.
+These financial intermediaries may also be providing, directly or indirectly, technical assistance and capacity-building support to final recipients including under the InvestEU Advisory Hub or may benefit from it.

 b) For equity financing:

-Eligible financial intermediaries for equity financing may include National Promotional Banks or Institutions and other public or private financial intermediaries, or entities to be incorporated, funds-of-funds, private equity funds, VC funds, business angel funds, technology transfer funds, co-investment funds or schemes, other arrangements or schemes that provide investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance to social enterprises, and other final recipients mentioned in the section below and are in full compliance with applicable national and EU-legislation, may apply.
+Eligible financial intermediaries for equity financing may include public or private financial intermediaries, or entities to be incorporated, funds-of-funds, private equity funds, VC funds, business angel funds, technology transfer funds, co-investment funds or schemes, other arrangements or schemes that provide investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance to social enterprises, and other final recipients mentioned in the section below and are in full compliance with applicable national and EU-legislation and with the relevant requirements of the Financial Regulation, may apply.

-The managers of such intermediaries (including first time managers or advisors) shall demonstrate the capacity and experience to undertake such investments in the area under the Social Investment and Skills window, the ability to fundraise and attract private capital, and the prospective capability to become financially viable (including via a sound investment strategy) which would attract more private investments into the specific asset class.
-Such intermediaries shall also be able to comply with the relevant requirements of the Financial Regulation.
-The entities above may also provide, directly or indirectly, technical assistance and capacity-building support to final recipients or may benefit from it to build the required capacity and skills.
+The managers of financial intermediaries (including first time managers or advisors) shall demonstrate the capacity and experience to undertake such investments in the area under the Social Investment and Skills window as well as the ability to fundraise, attract private capital, and the prospective capability to become financially viable (including via a sound investment strategy), in order to attract more private investments into the specific asset class.

+These financial intermediaries may also provide, directly or indirectly, technical assistance and capacity-building support to final recipients, including under the InvestEU Advisory Hub, or may benefit from it to build the required capacity and skills.

 c) For debt and equity financing:

-Financial intermediaries may include, amongst others, National Promotional Banks and other national or regional promotional institutions, guarantee societies, microfinance institutions, leasing companies, crowd-equity platforms, special-purpose vehicles, co-investment funds or schemes.
+Financial intermediaries may include, amongst others, National Promotional Banks and Institutions, commercial banks guarantee societies, microfinance institutions, leasing companies, crowd-lending and crowd-equity platforms, special-purpose vehicles, match-funding vehicles, co-investment funds or schemes.

 Non-banking financial institutions including loan funds, patient capital providers such as cooperatives, microfinance institutions, credit unions, guarantee institutions, insurance companies, pension funds, Private Equity/Business Angel funds, funds-of-funds and co-investment funds or schemes can also act as financial intermediaries for both debt and equity finance.

-Social investment market enablers including investment readiness and capacity-building intermediaries active in the micro-finance and social enterprise finance space, FinTech companies, higher education instiutions, universities, research centres and EIT Knowledge and Innovation Communities, centres of vocational excellence and education-business partnerships, foundations, and crowdfunding platforms.
+Social investment market enablers (including investment readiness and capacity-building intermediaries active in the micro-finance and social enterprise finance space, FinTech companies, higher education instiutions, universities, research centres and EIT Knowledge and Innovation Communities, centres of vocational excellence and education-business partnerships, foundations, and crowdfunding platforms) may also be eligible.
 Other groups of investors including corporate investors, social impact investors, (social) business angels, educational entrepreneurs (e.g. MOOCs), venture philanthropists and philanthropists can act as financial intermediaries in full compliance with applicable national and EU-legislation when they are able to generate projects or investment portfolios in the areas covered by the social investments and skills window while complying with the relevant requirements of the Financial Regulation.

 The potential public financial intermediaries referred to above may also play a role in combining InvestEU Fund support with other central EU funding programmes and funds under shared management, such as ESF+.